-After making selections or if configuration options are changed (for example, switching from Baseline to Classified), restart the Content Server and rebuild the Content Server index.
-See "Working with the Search Index" in Oracle Fusion Middleware System Administrator's Guide for Universal Content Management for details.
+After making selections or if configuration options are changed (for example, switching from Baseline to Classified), restart Oracle URM, as described in Section 1.15, "Restarting a Managed Server," and rebuild the Oracle Content Server index.
+For more information, see "Working with the Search Index" in Oracle Fusion Middleware System Administrator's Guide for Oracle Content Server.